 The only unexplained levelling up takes place with regards to Gawyn Trakand who goes from a decent swordsman to somehow being able to take down experienced Warders twice his age to later wiping out attacking bands of Aiel warriors, trained since birth to be badass, by himself.

 Susan from The Dresden Files between Grave Peril and Death Masks.
 At the end of the former she turns down Dresden's proposal of marriage to leave Chicago to find a way to deal with her half-vampirism, which she had gained after being taken hostage to try and manipulate Dresden.
-When she returns, a combination of the increased physical capabilities granted by her state, and training and mystic tattoos given to her by an organisation which is a combination of a support group for people like her and covert organisation fighting against vampires leave her a competent combatant (who at one point is able to match a surprised sorcerer being powered by a fallen angel) who is a useful asset to Dresden during his case in that book.
+When she returns, a combination of the increased physical capabilities granted by her state, and training and mystic tattoos given to her by an organization which is a combination of a support group for people like her and covert organization fighting against vampires leave her a competent combatant (who at one point is able to match a surprised sorcerer being powered by a fallen angel) who is a useful asset to Dresden during his case in that book.
 At the end, she returns to South America (where she had spent the interim between books) to take in the fight against the dominating vampire faction based there.

 Do inanimate objects count for this trope?
 If so, Harry's shield bracelet between Proven Guilty and White Night took a couple of levels, going from a burnt-out talisman that only blocked kinetic energy and spat out sparks every time he used it to a shiny new trinket interlaced with several precious metals that blocks "heat, cold, electricity — even sound and light".
 Even (Elaine), whose specialty was in subtle and varied magics, was impressed by the versatility of it.